priyankshivhare/mock.mailbox/README.md

 NPM >6 and Node >10 to run properly

 ## Key features:
-* User credentials(username and password) are stored in back-end layer using "Base64 encryption" for password protection.
+* User credentials(username and password) are stored in back-end layer using "Base64 encoding" for password protection.

 * Developed Mailbox enables following features to users: